microsoft/PowerApps-Samples/cds/orgsvc/C#/IsSystemAdminCustomAPI/README.md

 This sample shows how to write a plug-in that supports a Custom API named `sample_IsSystemAdmin`.
 You can download the sample from [here](https://github.com/Microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/IsSystemAdminCustomAPI).

-This sample creates a plug-in for the main operation for the `sample_IsSystemAdmin` Custom API that will detect whether a user has the System Administrator security role.
+This sample creates a plug-in for the main operation of the `sample_IsSystemAdmin` Custom API.
+This Custom API will detect whether a user has the System Administrator security role.

 Detecting whether a user has the System Administrator security role may require two separate queries depending on whether the user has been assigned the security role directly or whether they have it because of team that they belong to.
 This Custom API encapsulates these queries into a single API call which will return a boolean value.
+This makes it easier to use by delegating the operation to the Dataverse server.

 ## How to run this sample